andrin187/DataDrivenInsights-CompetitiveGaming/Data Analysis .md

 Plugging the following values into the formula we get the following Pearson Correlation Coefficient, *r* = 0.4814065.
 Thus, there is a moderate positive relationship (0.3< *r* <0.5) between pick rates and ban rates; champions with high pick rates tend to have higher ban rates.

-A useful way to visualize this relationship can be done using R Statistics:
+A useful way to visualize this relationship can be done using R Statistics.
+Assuming the CSV is named under "leaguedata":

 ```{r}
 library(ggplot2)